ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/content-and-app-layout/introduction/table-widget.html.markdown

 ---

 More documentation will be coming here.
-Check the [Developer Center](http://www.applicationcraft.com/mobile-application/developer-center/training-videos) for a good overview on how to use the table widget.
+Check the [Training Videos](/developers/training-videos/advanced-layout) for a good overview on how to use the table widget.